Documented Disadvantages of Tai Chi – A Teacher and Practitioner of 21 Years Weighs In

 One of the most common questions I get is “Can tai chi hurt my knees?” and the reason often relates to people who tried tai chi, hurt their knees, and are trying tai chi again.
 The truth is that tai chi builds really strong flexible joints when it is done correctly.
 Here are the top two reasons people have knee pain.

-- The wrong shoes can cause your knees to hurt.
-I wrote more about it here to show you what good shoes look like, but basically western gym shoes are 1) designed to grip the floor and 2) designed to cushion the heal which makes you lean forward.
-When you are rotating with your weight on a foot, if the sole of the shoe sticks, it is going to hurt your knees.
-If your heal is 1 inch higher than your toe, you are going to lean forward pushing forward pressure on your knees.
+• The wrong shoes can cause your knees to hurt.
+Western gym shoes are 1) designed to grip the floor and 2) designed to cushion the heal which makes you lean forward.
+If you rotate and the sole of the shoe sticks, it can put rotational strain on your knees.

-If you doing tai chi and your knees hurt, let your instructor know so they can make the corrections mentioned above our show you tai chi walking drills to practice your weight shifts.
-If you are an teacher, help me put this myth to rest that knee pain is one if the disadvantages of tai chi by focusing on proper movement early on!
+If you are doing tai chi and your knees hurt, let your instructor know so they can make the corrections mentioned above or show you tai chi walking drills to practice your weight shifts.
+If you are a teacher, help me put this myth to rest that knee pain is one of the disadvantages of tai chi by focusing on proper movement early on!

 8. Tai Chi Can Temporally Aggravate Old Injuries